Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Introduction

-The main results of our study are presented in Section 3, where we show in Theorem \ref{thm-klopt} that KL-DRO retains its optimality properties (previously established in a bounded support case in \cite{vanparys2021data, bennouna2021learning}) in a heavy-tailed setting.
-In addition, we show in Proposition \ref{prop-klub} that KL-DRO leads to a conservative estimate of $\mu$ with probability $1-\exp\{ - r(n) n(1+o(1))\}$ where $r(n)$ substitutes for the radius $r$ in formulation (\ref{dro}).
+The main results of our study are presented in Section 3, where we show in Theorem \ref{thm-klopt} that KL-DRO retains its optimality properties (previously established in a bounded support case in \cite{vanparys2021data, sutter2024pareto, bennouna2021learning}) in a heavy-tailed setting.
+In addition, we show in Theorem \ref{prop-klub} that KL-DRO leads to a conservative estimate of $\mu$ with probability $1-\exp\{ - r(n) n(1+o(1))\}$ where { $r(n)=\lambda(n)/n$} substitutes for the robustness radius $r$ in formulation (\ref{dro}).
 Finally, in Proposition \ref{prop-kllb} we show that the probability of being conservative by a term $b>0$ decreases exponentially fast in the number of data points $n$ --- surprisingly at the same rate as for the non-robust sample mean (which is recovered when $r=0$ in (\ref{dro})).
 These insights show that KL-DRO remains the premier robust method of choice even with heavy-tailed data and generalizes previous work of \cite{bennouna2021learning} who assumed the support of $\zeta$ to be discrete. \cite{bennouna2021learning} also shows that in this discrete setting, KL-DRO and variance regularization are asymptotically equivalent in settings where the radius in (\ref{dro}) decays to zero, i.e., $r=r(n)\rightarrow 0$.
 We show here that this observation no longer holds in the heavy-tailed case.
-Specifically, variance regularization may not optimally handle outliers; as illustrated in Section \ref{sec-challenges}, variance regularization does in fact {\em overcomposate} for outliers, leading to unnecessarily conservative estimates of $\mu$.
+Specifically, as we illustrate in Section \ref{sec-challenges} variance regularization may not optimally handle outliers, as it {\em overcompensates} for them, leading to unnecessarily conservative estimates.

 We prove our results using a variety of different mathematical techniques which may be of independent interest.
 The proofs of the results in Section \ref{sec-challenges} are all rather short and based on arguments from the analysis of heavy-tailed random variables and large-deviations theory; they are presented in Appendix \ref{sec-proofs} to keep the paper self-contained.
 The proofs of our main results in Section \ref{sec-kldro} are likely of more intrinsic interest.
 In particular, our upper bound for the probability of being too optimistic is based on an improvement of a concentration bound of \cite{cappe2013kullback}, and a similar result of \cite{agrawal2021regret}; our key lemma in this respect is Lemma \ref{lemma:upper-bound-log-log-nonasymptotic}.
 The proof of Theorem \ref{thm-klopt} follows by contradiction, and leverages dual properties of KL-DRO.
 In particular, Proposition \ref{lemma:variance-bound} provides a detailed asymptotic analysis of the variance of the dual solution using techniques from the theory of regularly varying functions.